Shot in the Dark PC Review: Simplicity at its Finest

 In Shot in the Dark, you can only do a handful of things.
 You can walk left and right, jump, aim, shoot, and reload.
 And that’s the whole game; there’s not much to it.
 Except that there is.
 Shot in the Dark is simple to the point of elegance.
 Putting the game down wasn’t an option for me.
 I was addicted from start to finish.
 I played all 67 levels, and I never once felt bored.
 When each level demands your attention, how could I?
-Possum House Games utilised the game’s mechanics beyond its potential, and offered a new experience or spin on elements you had just learnt, making for a remarkable gameplay experience.
+Possum House Games utilized the game’s mechanics beyond its potential and offered a new experience or spin on elements you had just learned, making for a remarkable gameplay experience.

 If you miss a shot, a weak whiff of sound follows.
 However, hitting a shot is satisfying, and a loud, impactful 8-bit gunshot reassures you of that too.
 You must stand still to shoot, which adds a sense of urgency and strategy to the shooting.
 Using these mechanics as an added extra never happened as it is ingrained into the game’s core.

-This is a game where you’re going to die, a lot.
+This is a game where you’re going to die a lot.
 There are levels where the only way to complete it, is to shoot your way out, immediately following by levels where stopping to shoot, kills you.
 This keeps you on your toes and making quick-fire decisions.
 And you’re more than likely going to make the wrong decision and die, but you’ll figure it out and be back on your little 8-bit feet in no time.